Ro5hi/picturesque/README.md

 ## Credits:

-Big thank you to my instructor, mentor, and cohort-mates (BJ & Ben) for assisting me with debugging errors throughout the process!
+Big thank you to my instructor (Morgan), cohort-mates (BJ & Ben), and friend (Nick) for making this project possible!
 ____________________________

 CATCH LIGHT